elucian/bee/syntax/structure.md

 ### Drivers
 There is one single _driver file_ for one application.
 This file has #role = "driver".
 A _driver_ has the role to lead the application main functionality.
 When _driver_ is over the application stop and give control back to operating system.

-A _driver_ can define read configuratin file, define system constants, system variables, application menus, database connections and such.
-A driver can be terminated early using keywords: {_halt_, _fail_} or normal using last statement: _over_ followed by a dot.
+A _driver_ can read configuration file, define system constants, system variables, application menus, database connections and such.
+It is the application entry point.
+A driver can be terminated early using keywords: _halt_, or _fail_.
+Normally a driver file is ending with keyword: _over_ followed by a dot.

 ### Aspects
 An application architect can separate system concerns in multiple _aspects_.
 One aspect is a module located in _"src"_ folder.
 A driver can _play_ multiple aspects with parameters.
 Aspect result can be captured after execution using operator "+>".
 Not all _aspects_ have a result.